Meet the Appreciative Inquiry Team

-Lindsey is an Associate Professor of Management at the Robert P. Stiller School of Business.
-She holds a MS in Conflict Analysis and Resolution from George Mason University and a Ph.D. in Organizational Behavior from the Weatherhead School of Management at Case Western Reserve University, where she studied with David Cooperrider and Ron Fry, the thought leaders in Appreciative Inquiry (AI).
+Lindsey is the Robert P. Stiller Endowed Chair of Management at the Robert P. Stiller School of Business.
+She holds an MS in Conflict Analysis and Resolution from George Mason University and a Ph.D. in Organizational Behavior from the Weatherhead School of Management at Case Western Reserve University, where she studied with David Cooperrider and Ron Fry, the thought leaders in Appreciative Inquiry.

 Before coming to Champlain, Lindsey served as a research associate for the Center for Business as Agent of World Benefit (B.A.W.B.) at Case Western Reserve University (now the Fowler Center for Sustainable Value) and remains a creative contributor to the Fowler Center today.
 Her work has been published in a variety of journals and books, such as the Oxford Handbook of Positive Organizational Scholarship.
 Lindsey was recently a Journal of Business Ethics guest editor for a special issue on positive organizational ethics; she also served as guest editor for a special issue on advances in the AI Summit for the AI Practitioner Journal.
 Lindsey is an editor and contributor for the fourth volume in the research book series Advances in Appreciative Inquiry.